unoplatform/uno.extensions/doc/Learn/Authentication/HowTo-Authentication.md

     }
     ```

+> [!TIP]
+> On Apple platforms (iOS, Mac Catalyst) the Uno storage extension, used by the authentication extension, use the OS Key Chain service to store secrets.
+This requires your application to have the [proper entitlements](xref:Uno.Extensions.Storage.HowToRequiredEntitlements) to work properly.

 - Update `MainPage` to accept input via `TextBox` with a binding expression to connect to the `Username` property on the view model.
 The `Button` is also bound to the `Authenticate` method.

     ```xml
     <TextBox Text="{Binding Username, Mode=TwoWay}" />